kal-aalrajhi/kal-aalrajhi/README.md

 - 👋 Hi, I’m @kal-aalrajhi
 - 🌱 I’m currently learning JS, HTML, CSS
-- 📫 How to reach me kal.aalrajhi@gmail.com
+- 📫 Email me at kal.aalrajhi@gmail.com

 <!---
 kal-aalrajhi/kal-aalrajhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.